kurt-krueckeberg/society-tools/readme.md

 Tools for getting statistics on Zoom attendance.
 Things like:

 * member vs non-member
-* If inn Allen county, are member or non member
+* If in Allen county, are member or non member
 * zipcode of all member attendees.

 ## Setup